timonv/rdispatcher/README.md

 # Caveats

-* Currently the DispatchType (I prefer using an enum for it) is cast to a string using Debug.
+* ~~Currently the DispatchType (I prefer using an enum for it) is cast to a string using Debug.
 This is legacy and should just use Hash.
-If you have a custom Debug for your your enum, you might get unexpected results.
+If you have a custom Debug for your your enum, you might get unexpected results.~~ Resolved
+* Complex enums (i.e. SomethingComplex(String)) currently do not work as the dispatch type and will yield weird results.